UX Design

 Shell’s Global MarketHub did not fully support workflows critical to Chinese users.

-business workflow gaps
+Business workflow gaps

 • Contract-price ordering not available